A Lawrence County family has spent the last five years fighting to keep their loved one’s memory alive, as the search continues for Janson Brewer.

 Talks about going fishing would be the last conversation Joshua would have with his brother.

 “I got called into work at the time,” Joshua remembered sending his brother a Facebook message.
-“I told that I wasn’t going to make it, but the worms were in my mom’s refrigerator at her house that he was welcome to them.”
+“I told him that I wasn’t going to make it, but the worms were in my mom’s refrigerator at her house that he was welcome to them.”
 He added, “And I seen where he checked it, but he never responded and that was the last time I ever heard from him.”

 The St. Joseph Police Department initially took the case, which was later turned over to the Lawrence County Sheriff’s Department, and then to the 22nd District Attorney’s Office in 2019.